stuart-knock/docs/UserGuide/UserGuide-UI_Connectivity.rst

 On the lower right of the browser you will have access to different functionalities by clicking on:

-    - |create_lc| button: to generate the Local Connectivity entity.
+    - `Create new Local Connectivity` button: to generate the Local Connectivity entity.

     - `View Local Connectivity` button: to launch a 3D brain visualizer displaying the spatial profile of the newly generated entity.